OctopusDeploy/docs/docs/administration/authentication-providers/troubleshooting-active-directory-integration.md

 ## Verifying configuration values

-Most errors we've seen are due to a lack of permissions or various active directory configuration issues. Â Additionally, the errors are generally found when trying to retrieve a user's groups. Â The following are some examples.
+Most errors we've seen are due to a lack of permissions or various active directory configuration issues.
+Additionally, the errors are generally found when trying to retrieve a user's groups.
+The following are some examples.

 - `System.Runtime.InteropServices.COMException (0x8007054B): The specified domain either does not exist or could not be contacted.`
 - `System.DirectoryServices.ActiveDirectory.ActiveDirectoryServerDownException: The server is not operational.`

-The best way we've found to troubleshoot Active Directory issues is by running the PowerShell script below. Â ThisÂ script duplicates the exact logic we use to retrieve groups from Active Directory. Â The benefit of this script is that you can try different settings and get immediate feedback whereas it's much slower and disruptive to do the same with the Octopus Server service.
+The best way we've found to troubleshoot Active Directory issues is by running the PowerShell script below.
+This script duplicates the exact logic we use to retrieve groups from Active Directory.
+The benefit of this script is that you can try different settings and get immediate feedback whereas it's much slower and disruptive to do the same with the Octopus Server service.

 ```powershell
 [System.Reflection.Assembly]::LoadWithPartialName("System.DirectoryServices.AccountManagement")